-Analysis | The trend that helps explain why the economy is still in trouble -- and the recovery is uneven
+Analysis | The trend that helps explain why the economy is still in trouble — and the recovery is uneven

 So far, she still hasn’t been able to find a job.
 Restaurants aren’t hiring.
 And her savings and stimulus are gone.
 Her unemployment benefits also stopped.
 She keeps calling to figure out why.
 Someone told her it was backlog in the system and would be sorted out.
 That was nearly a month ago.

 “I have always worked.
-It’s never been like this,” Jenkins said, her youngest grandchild, a three month old, crying in the background of the call.
+It’s never been like this,” Jenkins said, her youngest grandchild, a 3-month-old, crying in the background of the call.

 As kitchen renovations soar, America’s restaurant cooks continue to struggle.
 The overall economy is unlikely to rebound until that balance gets back to something more normal.